jverzani/JGUI.jl/README.md

 ## A simplified GUI interface

-Though the `Tk` package provides a relatively easy-to-learn means to produce GUIs with `tcltk` and `PySide` does the same for `Qt`, this package makes provides a small API for creating GUIs that makes it even easier, though sacrificing a fair amount of flexibility.
+The `Gtk`, `Tk`, and `PySide` packages for `Julia` provide relatively easy means to produce GUIs with the `Gtk`, `Tcl/Tk` and `Qt` toolkits, respectively.
+In addition to the `manipulate` function, this package provides a small API for creating GUIs that makes it even easier than the other packages, though sacrificing a huge amount of their power and flexibility.
 (The `JGUI` interface is primarily concerned with simpler things like controls, and not more involved interfaces like those with a canvas widget.)

 Here is a simple example where a window has a button which when clicked will destroy the window.

 ```
 w = window(size=[200, 200])